 Your Claim is Confidential

-The Information Release signed by the applicant allows staff to share information with entities such as government agencies or medical, dental, mental health, and funeral providers.
-However, staff may only disclose information to those entities for the purpose of assisting a claimant or reviewing a claim.
-Staff may receive information about a claim from any person or agency, including providers and insurance companies.
+The Information Release signed by the applicant allows CalVCB to share information with entities, such as government agencies or medical, dental, mental health and funeral providers.
+CalVCB may communicate with those entities for the purpose of obtaining information to determine eligibility for compensation.
+CalVCB may receive information from any person or agency, including providers and insurance companies.

 The Victim Compensation Board and HIPAA

 California law (Government Code §13954(a)) gives the Victim Compensation Board (CalVCB) the authority to request and receive patient medical information.
 The disclosure rules of the Health Insurance Portability and Accountability Act (HIPAA) of 1996 that prohibit providers from disclosing patient information do not apply to CalVCB.

 For questions about the CalVCB and HIPAA, email email@example.com